ostreifel/vsts-contributions/readme.md

 ## vsts-extension-ts-seed-simple ##

 Very simple seed project for developing VSTS extensions using Typescript.
 Utilizes Typescript, grunt, and tsd.
+Detailed explanation how to get started can be found at https://cschleiden.wordpress.com/2016/02/24/extending-vsts-setup/.

 ### Structure ###